giangubler/airpi/README.md

 Different files are included in different folders.

 # html
-This folder includes all the files neede for the webinterface to work.
+This folder includes all the files needed for the webinterface to work.
 The files range from background to front php files.

 Files needed for mysql connection:
 - connection.php